 To enable its members to provide innovative and economic engineering solutions to challenges whilst upholding high standards and ethical values.

-Confidentiality, Ethical, Excellency, Integrity, Transparency and Professional Development
+OUR VALUES Confidentiality, Ethical, Excellency, Integrity, Transparency and Professional Development

 ZIE International Membership